AyoubIssaad/ayoubissaad/README.md

 ## 🚀 About Me

-🎓 I am Ayoub ISSAAD, a Full Stack Developer, System and Network Administrator, Linux and Security Enthusiast and a DevOps Engineer.
+🎓 I am Ayoub ISSAAD, I'm an IT specialist, I love fixing things, solving problems and building interesting products.
+They say I'm a Cloud and DevOps engineer, but I don't shy away from getting my feet wet in many other domains, coding, system administration, cyber security, digital marketing and a little bit of design as well, You can say that I love to challenge myself and learn new things every now and then.

 <!--👨‍💻 I enjoy contributing to **Open Source Projects** and am really enthusiastic about learning new technology.
 In 2020, I learnt **Django**, **Electron**, **Flutter**, **React** and **TypeScript**.
 In 2021 till now, I learnt **Next.js**, **SASS**, **Progressive Web App (PWA)** and a bit about **Three.js**.
 I also got started with [**freelancing**](https://www.upwork.com/freelancers/~01c12e516ee1d35044) and [**blogging**](https://dev.to/ruppysuppy) recently.-->

 <!--🎸 Outside the world of tech too, I love pushing myself to develop new skills ranging from **guitar**, **break dancing**, **sketching**, **touch typing** to some whacky ones like **writing with my left hand** (only aiming from mastery only in **guitar** and **dancing** though).-->

-📚 I love reading books.
-My favourites ones are **Thinking Fast and Slow** by _DK_.

 <!--✈️ I love **travelling** as well, even though its been some time since I last travelled.
 My last trip was a solo trip to **Bhutan** in _2018_.-->